TrellixVulnTeam/thoughtvec-imagesearch_ASVQ/README.md

 Description-based image search based on the paper 'Skip-Thought Vectors' by Kiros et al.

-### Release notes
+## Release notes

-Please note that even though we know this approach works (cf. Kiros et al 2015), my use and implementation of Kiros' image-sentence ranking model is still a work in progress.
+Please note that even though we know this approach works (Cf. Kiros et al. 2015), my use and implementation of Kiros' image-sentence ranking model is still a work in progress.

 In particular: